Online TCP Acknowledgment under General Delays

-Dooly, Goldman, and Scott~\cite{dooly1998tcp,dooly2001line} claimed that Greedy is $2$-competitive for any monotone non-decreasing batch delay cost.
-However, we show that Greedy algorithm is actually $\Omega(n)$-competitive.
-As Greedy is heavily used as a subroutine in many algorithms for online problems with delay to determine service times.
-Hence, a good understanding of Greedy can help us extend those algorithms to work with non-linear delay costs.
+As Greedy is heavily used as a subroutine in many algorithms for online problems with delay to determine service times (e.g.~in \cite{azar2020beyond,chen2022online}), a good understanding of the power of Greedy can help us extend those algorithms to work with non-additive delay costs.

 \begin{question} For what families of natural delay costs is Greedy a good algorithm for the online TCP Acknowledgment problem? \end{question}